 The sooner you own up to your mistake, the sooner you can find a solution and move on.

-A transparent company should make all relevant financial information readily available for investors so they can easily understand the risks and opportunities associated with their decisions.
+A transparent company should make all relevant financial information readily available so that investors can easily understand the risks and opportunities associated with their decisions.

-You can create a website page dedicated to your investors where they can easily access your company’s full financial information.
+You can create a website page dedicated to your investors where they can easily access all your company’s relevant financial information, including annual reports.

 Business partnerships should be founded on mutual trust.
 That’s why you should always discuss expectations with your business partners.

 Make sure your business partners know what you expect from them and clearly explain what they can expect from you in return.